Consumers are buying but are workers working?

 Embracing the digital transformation

-Texting lets you communicate with candidates when it’s convenient for them and increases the chance of getting a response.
-With candidates getting back to you quicker, you can move through the interview process in a timely manner.
+Two-way texting lets you communicate with candidates when it’s convenient for them and increases the chance of getting a response.
+With text messaging for recruiting, candidates can get back to you faster, speeding up the interview process and enabling you to fill positions for holiday or busy seasons more efficiently.
 This will let you fill your holiday or busy seasons faster.
 Once candidates get hired, you can text paperwork, training videos or messages, and confirm orientation.
 Texts also let you check-in with new hires to see how they are acclimating to the work culture.

 Text your employees schedules, give alerts when you have last-minute shift pickups, and encourage collaboration with the team so everyone knows what is available.
 Having a track record of flexible and open scheduling will give candidates a good idea of what to expect from your company culture and how they may benefit from the collaboration and communication to give them a sense of security and belonging.